sentiampc/sentialabs.github.io/_drafts/2016-09-23-Serverless-Screenshot-Service.md

 Custom Resources
 ----------------
-We also need a CloudFront distribution, which is not something that is supported by Serverless out of the box, so we need to create a custom resource.
+We also need a CloudFront distribution to serve our screenshots.
+This is not supported by Serverless out of the box, so we need to create a custom resource for it.
 We also define some `Output`'s, so we can use these later on.

 ```yaml
 resources: